skn3/forme/README.md

 ## <a name="changeLog"></a> Change Log

+## Breaking changes in version 3.0.0
+- Changed the structure of templateVars.
+Container types (eg form, page, input) now put their child objects in `.children: {}`.
+- Removed `component.encase()`.
+It was a bad design choice.
+All components now encapsulate their data/templateVars.
+- Removed `component.foo()` and `component.inputFoo()` input configuration methods.
+Before we could modify internal inputs via *magic* methods.
+These *magic* are gone!
+- Refactored the internals for all exection steps.
+Now everything is programmed generically in base.js.
+Overidding objects now customise the behaviour accordingly.
+- Refactored the _clone() method across the entire system!
+- Refactored a ton of internal function names.
+- Refactored a ton of ordering of code, for good housekeeping!
+_ Removed dead variable `input._convert`.
+It was previously tracking if the input has a a conversion process handler, but this value is not used!
+- Added initial test files using mocha (lots of work here still)
+- Changed FormeForm constructor to accept driver as second param.
+- Changed form, page, component, input constructors to not require form objects passed in, only the details of the creating object.
+These form objects are linked elsewhere now.
+- Fixed page/pages configuration option for form.
+- Added `input.getValue()` to get runtime input value.
+- Added `input.setValue(value)` to set runtime input value.
+- Changed `input.value()` to only set the inputs default value during configuration.
+- Added `FormeResult.getContext(name)`.
+To get form context value.
+- Added `FormeResult.getContext(path, name)`.
+To get input/component context value.
+- Changed `form.submit()` to `form.execute()` for when you wish to *submit* the form. `form.submit(callback)` still exists for adding submit handlers.
+- Added `.__formeClass:` to all templateVars.
+Can be `__formeClass: 'form'`, `__formeClass: 'group'`, `__formeClass: 'component'` or `__formeClass: 'input'`.
+- Changed `form.templateVars` output from `{form:{foo:bar}, input:{}}` to `{foo:bar, children:{}}`.
+- Changed how component inputs are modified.
+Now only inputs configured with `.expose()` will be effected by `component.foo()` configuration calls.
+- Fixed bug in validation of configurable array of callbacks.
+- Fixed inclusion of `input.validate()` allowed on component.
+Is ignored as component has its own input validation.

 ## New in version 2.9.5
 - Fixed bug in configuration when input param is a null object.
 - Fixed issue where certain handlers were not exported from `.configuration` (input process handlers).